 If you switch Minnesota public employers, your pension contributions and service credit are not rolled into the new plan.
 The service credit earned will remain with the fund where the service was earned.
 When you retire, you will receive payment from each public retirement association.

 Be sure to notify MSRS if you have service with another pension plan so we can contact the other fund to provide accurate benefit information.

-Let's say you had seven years of Minnesota public employment.
+Let's say you have seven years of Minnesota public employment.
 You worked two years for a Minnesota county during which time you were covered by PERA.
 Five years of service was with the State of Minnesota, during which time you were covered under the MSRS General Employees Retirement Plan.

-To calculate the retirement benefit, both MSRS and PERA will use the same five-high salary.
+To calculate the retirement benefit, both MSRS and PERA use the same five-high salary.
 We review salary from your entire seven-year public employment to determine the 60 month period with the highest average salary.

 In retirement, you will receive two monthly benefit payments: one from PERA representing two years of service and one from MSRS representing the five years of state service.